zyd14/community-integrations/README.md

 ## Community

-We are very appreciative of the work from our community members, and would like to recognize:
+We are extremely grateful and appreciative of all of the hard work provided by our community members.
+Thank you!

-* [GingerYouth](https://github.com/GingerYouth) for their work on the Java Pipes implementation
-* [marijncv](https://github.com/marijncv) for their work on the Rust Pipes implementation
-* [christeefy](https://github.com/christeefy) for their work on the Rust Pipes implementation
-* [JasperHG90](https://github.com/JasperHG90) for their work on the Iceberg integration
-* [danielgafni](https://github.com/danielgafni) for their work on the Polars integration

-Thank you all!

 <div align="center">
   <a align="center" href="https://github.com/dagster-io/community-integrations/graphs/contributors">